One-time Pad Encryption Model for Non-local Correlations: Discussions

-{\it Discussions.--} In summary, we have constructed a hidden variable model for nonlocal correlations.
+In summary, we have constructed a hidden variable model for nonlocal correlations.
 From a foundational point of view, our model is analogous to the De Broglie-Bohm model that allows instantaneous signaling at the hidden variable/ontic level.
-Interestingly by introducing suitable randomness in the distribution of the ontic variables, the model becomes NS at the operational level.
-In other words, the model displays an elegant interplay between ontic-level signaling and randomness, {\it i.e.}, distribution of the ontic variable.
+Interestingly, the model displays an elegant interplay between ontic-level signaling and randomness, {\it i.e.}, distribution of the ontic variable.
 Randomness essentially solves the tension between ontic-level signaling and the operational NS principle by `toning down' the power of ontic-level signaling at the operational level.
 From a cryptographic point of view, our model can also be seen as a symmetric key encryption system called One Time Pads.
 This, in turn, helps us to explain the breakdown of communication complexity with PR correlation and provides a better understanding of Van Dam's protocol in terms of homomorphic encryption.
 As it turns out, the ontic variables in our model play the role of the encryption key, and the randomness in its distribution is designed in such a way that one can, nevertheless, {\it unlock} some power of the ontic-level signaling, leading to an advantage in nonlocal computation.
 In addition to its foundational implication, this shows an instance of the utility of the connection we presented between encryption and nonlocal boxes.
 We further believe that the results in classical cryptography can be used to greatly improve our understanding of nonlocal correlations and also in designing new protocols that can exploit this nonlocality.
 We also discussed possible ways of obtaining the limited nonlocal behavior of quantum correlations within this cryptographic ontic model framework.
 As it turns out, by making the ontic-level signaling noisy, one cannot recover quantum correlations.
 This suggests that within the OTP framework, noisy encryption is necessary for quantum realisability.
 That is, the randomness at Alice's and Bob's end cannot be highly correlated.
 This is an added constraint imposed on the randomness by IC, in addition to the `uniform marginals' constraint imposed by NS.